vishnraj/go-scraper/README.md

       --captcha_wait_selector string             The selector element to wait for so we can load the captcha box (default "div.re-captcha")
-      --config string          config file (default is $HOME/.go-scraper.yaml) --detect_access_denied   If access denied is encoutered, then we will take a counter action --error_dump             Dumps current page contents on error --error_location         Logs the current URL that we have arrived at on error --headless               Use headless shell
+      --config string          config file (default is $HOME/.go-scraper.yaml) --detect_access_denied   If access denied is encoutered, then we will take a counter action --detect_captcha_box                    If a captcha box is encoutered, then we will take a counter action --detect_notify_path                    If a desired notify path is encountered, for a given URL, perform notification action
+      --error_dump             Dumps current page contents on error --error_location         Logs the current URL that we have arrived at on error --headless               Use headless shell